 - Approve: The form will be sent through the workflow and released to the server as a Sent Form.

-- Send Back to Field: The Form will be sent back to the original User.
+- Send Back to Field: The Form will be sent back to the Device and appear under My Work.

 - Delete: The Form will be deleted.

-- Select your Basic WF Recipient Group (H).
-Click Users then select Recipients from the drop-down list of Users.
-Check Generate E-Mails when Forms are approved in the Workflow?
-(I) to send emails when a Form is approved.
-Recipients will automatically receive the final (approved) email so this setting is redundant.
+- Check Generate E-Mails when Forms are approved in the Workflow?
+(L) to send emails when a Form is approved.

 - Click Create to save your Basic Workflow.